xebia-functional/nine-cards-backend/README.md

 the features for querying for some metadata of  the application from Google's Play Store servers, and storing this information

+The NCGP obtains some information from a [Google API](https://android.clients.google.com/fdfe/details), that is also used by the play store applications.
+For its API's, Google uses the [Protocol Buffers](https://developers.google.com/protocol-buffers/) to serialise its answers.
+The schema of the responses is specified in this [source file](src/main/protobuf/GooglePlay.proto).

 ## Developers Setup

 In this section, we describe the steps you have to take to setup your computer for developing and running the NCGP application.

 ### Redis Server